 For those of you who know me, it may come as no surprise that I’m a bit of a “type-A” personality.
-This is especially true when it comes to being organized for my travel.
-It’s not that I want to run us ragged, but because I want us to enjoy the trip.
-And as a result of my years of travel, I’ve come up with some pretty simple ways to stay organized while on the road.
+I love being organized.
+This is especially true when it comes to being both planning trips, as well as when I’m on a trip.
+It’s not that I want to run us ragged with some type of strict itinerary of scheduled activities, but because I want us to be able to kick back and actually enjoy the vacation.
+And as a result of my many years of travel and trip planning, I’ve come up with some pretty simple ways to stay organized while on the road.
 One way I do this is by creating a special travel itinerary template, which I also refer to as my “cheat sheet” for the trip.

 A “Cheat Sheet” is More Than Just a Travel Itinerary Template

 Keeping track of all the details related to a vacation can be overwhelming.
-Especially if it is a long or busy trip filled with hotel changes, transportation, and activities.
+Especially if it is a long or busy trip filled with multiple hotel bookings, transportation, and activities.
 After you have made your travel arrangements, you are bound to have endless emails and confirmation numbers to sort through.

 That combined with your research and notes about the things you want to see and do on your trip can make being organized even more complicated.
 You need all this information nicely organized where you can access it easily when you need it.

-And that is why I came up with my travel “cheat sheet.”
-With has helped myself and over 11,000 travelers stay organized on the road!
+This “Cheet Sheet” has helped myself and over tens of thousands of other travelers stay organized on the road!